Maize-Genetics-and-Genomics-Database/PanEffect/README.md

 ```bash
 pip install -c salilab dssp
 ```
-Use the XXX shell script that calls both mkdssp and process_dssp_tsv.py that loops through all the PDB files in a directory and creates a TSV file with the position, amino acid, and secondary structure code for each B73 isoform.
+Use the make_dssp_files.sh shell script that calls both mkdssp and process_dssp_tsv.py that loops through all the PDB files in a directory and creates a TSV file with the position, amino acid, and secondary structure code for each B73 isoform.
 ```bash
 make_dssp_files.sh ./PDB/ ./dssp_tmp/ ./dssp/ ./python/
 ```